mesosphere/d2iq-engineering-blog/content/posts/multi-cluster-monitoring-and-alerting/index.md

 To emit metrics from a Go application, use the [Prometheus library][], which provides a number of helpful functions.
 There are multiple types of metrics that applications can emit.
-The type of metrics defines how the Prometheus will interpret the data.
+The type of metrics defines how Prometheus will interpret the data.

 Prometheus has four types of metrics: